 Promoting affiliate links is surprisingly simple

-Like discussed earlier, you can promote your links via your blog or social media following.
+As discussed earlier, you can promote your links via your blog or social media following.
 But that’s not all— here are some of our favorite ways to promote affiliate links for maximum return.

 On your blog, consider writing software reviews or putting together a listicle of the best software for X industry.
-You can also write how-to articles that help your readers solve a specific problem by using an affiliate-linked software.
+You can also write how-to articles that help your readers solve a specific problem by using affiliate-linked software.

 Haven’t started your blog yet?
 Check out our Free Email Course: Launch A Million Dollar Blog in 7 Days!